moonycoin/moony/docs/tokenomics/proof-of-liquidity.md

 This model redefines mining as a constructive economic activity rather than an extractive one.
 Each deposit not only mints new Moony but also strengthens the network by adding permanent, redeemable on‑chain liquidity.
 Where traditional mining externalizes environmental costs, PoL compounds value inside the ecosystem, aligning participant incentives with collective benefit.

-This process is:

-- **Public and market-driven**: Anyone can participate as demand arises, without permission or centralized control.
-- **Deterministic and transparent**: The bonding curve fully governs issuance and pricing, removing subjective decision-making.
-- **Economically constructive**: All capital remains in the Reserve Contract, forming the liquidity backbone of Moony’s economy.

 By combining PoL with Solana’s carbon‑efficient infrastructure, Moony achieves a distribution model that is both sustainable and economically reinforcing.
 Every minted token leaves lasting value in the network, deepens market liquidity, and ensures that growth reflects genuine demand, creating a self‑sustaining framework for the issuance of scarce digital assets.

+This process is:

+- **Permissionless**: Anyone can participate as demand arises, without permission or centralized control.
+- **Economically Constructive**: All capital remains in the Reserve Contract, forming the liquidity backbone of Moony’s economy.
+- **Energy Efficient**: All capital remains in the Reserve Contract, forming the liquidity backbone of Moony’s economy.

 ## Fee Model